telerik/kendo-ui-core/docs/intro/widget-basics/data-attribute-initialization.md

 ### Set DataSource to Variables

-The example below demonstrates how to set the data source of a Kendo UI widget to a variable available in the global scope.
+The following example demonstrates how to set the data source of a Kendo UI widget to a variable available in the global scope.

 ###### Example